colingarvey/colingarvey.github.io/docs/_posts/2021-02-19-backing-up-and-restoring-slurm.markdown

 ```

 ### slurmdbd approach
-This backs up the entire slurm_acct_db database from nb001.
+This backs up the entire slurm_acct_db database from your head node.

 **CAUTION** I am unsure whether this has an impact to a running Slurm database or its existing jobs.
 Dumps can cause downtime while MySQL or MariaDB is under high load in my experience.

-1. ssh to nb001
+1. ssh to your head node
 2. Create a bash script or run the following commands to back up the file to a .sql file
 ```bash
 #!/usr/bin/env bash